hmatejx/Interstellar-Whisper/README.md

 2018-04-24  GD2TA2JCQTM6…   Wow!
 A message through Stellar!
 ```

-Note: If you want to play around in the TESTNET using these two demo account, the password of both wallet files is `aaaa1111`, which is something one can reasonably quickly type during testing.
+Note: If you want to play around in the TESTNET using these two demo accounts, the password of both wallet files is `aaaa1111`, which is something one can reasonably quickly type during testing.

 ## Requirements